 St Nicholas Cathedral isn’t particularly big, but is topped by an impressive lantern tower that dominates Newcastle’s cityscape.
 The tower was a later addition, dating from the 15th century; the cathedral itself was completed in 1305 after the Norman original – dating from 1091 – burned down.
 The lantern tower was once used to help ships navigate their way along the Tyne.
 Volunteers lead tours, and entry is free.
 On certain dates, you can even climb the 162 steps to the top of the tower – check before you go if you’d like to do so.

-Useful Information To Plan Your Trip To Newcastle Upon Tyne
+Useful Information To Plan Your Trip

 Where to stay in Newcastle

 There’s no shortage of good accommodation options in Newcastle Upon Tyne.
 Here are a few good places you may want to check out for your trip: